When VLMs 'Fix' Students: Identifying and Penalizing Over-Correction in the Evaluation of Multi-line Handwritten Math OCR: Results

 \textbf{Preference Selection (for RQ2):} This task directly measures which metric aligns better with human judgment.
 Annotators were first presented with a student's original handwritten solution and the correct solution.
 Then, the PINK and BLEU scores, calculated for a single OCR output of the student's work, were presented anonymously as `Score A' and `Score B'.
 The assignment of metrics to `Score A' or `Score B' was randomized for each sample to eliminate positional bias.
 Annotators then selected which score they believed better reflected the faithfulness of the OCR result.

 The results of our evaluation are as follows.

-\textbf{ RQ1: Auto Grading System Demonstrates High Correlation with Experts.} To assess the reliability of our human evaluation, we measured inter-rater reliability, achieving a Cohen's weighted kappa of 0.69, indicating a substantial level of agreement among annotators.
-We then compared the average expert scores with our LLM-based automated scores, obtaining a Pearson correlation coefficient of 0.78, reflecting a strong positive correlation.
-These results suggest that our automated scoring system aligns closely with expert judgment, providing empirical support for its use within the PINK framework.
+\textbf{ RQ1: Auto-Grading System Correlates Strongly with Experts.} To assess the reliability of our human evaluation, we measured inter-rater reliability, with a Cohen's weighted kappa of 0.69, indicating a substantial level of agreement among annotators.
+We then compared the average expert scores with our LLM-based automated scores, obtaining a Pearson correlation coefficient of 0.78.
+These results support the use of automated scoring within PINK as a proxy for expert judgment.

-\textbf{RQ2: Experts Show a Clear and Consistent Preference for PINK over BLEU.} The results from the preference selection task indicate a consistent preference for PINK.
-As shown in \cref{fig:human_pref_pie}, human experts more often judged that the PINK score better represents OCR quality compared to BLEU.
-In the overall evaluation, PINK was preferred 55.0\% of the time, whereas BLEU was preferred 39.5\% of the time.
-This preference was not confined to a specific score range.
-As detailed in \cref{fig:human_pref_bar}, experts favored PINK across all score brackets, suggesting that its evaluation method better reflects perceived OCR quality.
-Although limited in scale, these findings provide preliminary evidence that penalizing over-correction improves alignment with human judgments.